Changelog

 Support page

-Dedicated support hub accessible via ⌘K or the footer.
-Covers bug reports, feature requests, model suggestions, and direct contact — each card routes straight into the relevant feedback pipeline.
+A support hub is now accessible via ⌘K or the footer.
+It covers bug reports, feature requests, model suggestions, and direct contact, and each card routes into the relevant feedback pipeline.

 Formal model definitions

-Each model now opens with a precise one-sentence definition on both the model detail page and the workspace header — a concise technical summary before you interact with the parameters.
+Each model now opens with a precise one-sentence definition on both the model detail page and the workspace header, giving a concise technical summary before you interact with the parameters.

 Plan change rate limiting

 Subscription plan changes are now capped at three per 24-hour window to prevent abuse.
-Upgrades between paid tiers are applied instantly via in-place proration — no new subscription created.
+Upgrades between paid tiers are applied instantly via in-place proration, so no new subscription is created.

 Inequity Aversion: β ≤ α constraint enforced

-The Fehr-Schmidt model requires the disadvantage aversion coefficient (β) to be at most α.
+The Fehr-Schmidt model requires the advantage aversion coefficient (β) to be at most α.
 Sliders now auto-clamp on drag so invalid parameter combinations are no longer possible.

 Invalid parameters no longer consume quota